vizui/designpatterns/docs/content/patterns/components/alerts.md

 [pattern]
 ### Contextual alerts

-Contextual alerts messages related to some area/form on the page.
+Contextual alerts are positioned in relation to some area/form on the page.
 They may or may not contain action buttons, depending on the situation.

 - __Info__ alerts can be used when there are tips/information that a user can benefit from.
 - __Success__ alerts can be used when an action was performed successfully.